openlyrics/openlyrics/docs/source/dataformat.rst

       <lyrics>
         <verse name="v1">
           <lines>
-            <line>Amazing grace how sweet the sound</line>
+            Amazing grace how sweet the sound
           </lines>
         </verse>
       </lyrics>
     </song>

-As you can see from this example, a minimal song should contain
+As you can see from this example, a minimal song should only contain:
-only:

 * metadata
 * title
 * verse with one line of text

-**Elements with empty values are not allowed.
+**Tags with empty values are not allowed.
 If a tag is empty, it should be excluded from the XML.**

 Metadata
 --------

-Metadata is **required** to be present in every song.
+Metadata is **mandatory** and should be present in every song.
 The metadata is useful in the debugging of OpenLyrics implementations in applications.

 Metadata is enclosed in the ``<song>`` tag as attributes::

     <song xmlns="http://openlyrics.info/namespace/2009/song"
-          version="0.7"
+          version="0.8"
           createdIn="OpenLP 1.9.0"
           modifiedIn="ChangingSong 0.0.1"
           modifiedDate="2010-01-28T13:15:30+01:00">

 ``xmlns``
-    Defines an xml namespace.
+    Defines an XML namespace.
 The value should be always ``http://openlyrics.info/namespace/2009/song``

 ``version``